-Look for exhibits quarterly with occasional recorded conversations between artists and curator.
+Listen for exhibits periodically with occasional recorded conversations between artists and curator.
 Sometimes there’s a kind of wishful listening—here’s a sound, is there a practitioner focused on such sonic curiosity?
-Those are housed in Liminal Sounds.
-Once annually, Earlid opens to submissions.
+Those are housed in Liminal Sounds, once annually, when Earlid opens to submissions.

 Earlid then is an enfoldment of sounds upon stories upon bodies and imagined gallery rooms.
 And ears, naturally.